Polynomial functors from free groups to a stable infinity-category: Preliminaries and conventions regarding -categories

 \section{Preliminaries and conventions regarding $\infty$-categories}

+In this section we review some preliminaries regarding $\infty$-categories.
+The main point of the section is to recall how classical Ext groups can be interpreted as homotopy (or homology) groups of spectral (or differential graded) mapping objects in a stable $\infty$-category.

-Throughout the paper we use $\infty$-categorical language.
+Throughout the first half of the paper we use $\infty$-categorical language.
 Thus terms such as ``category'', ``limit'' and ``colimit'' are usually meant in $\infty$-categorical sense.
-But occasionally we will fall back into $1$-categorical usage of these terms, more so in the second part of the paper than the first.
+Occasionally we may fall back into $1$-categorical usage of these terms, more so in the second part of the paper than the first.
 We will try our best to be clear as to which meaning is intended!
 For now, until further notice, terms are used in the $\infty$-categorical sense.